AgeingHood

 AgeingHood explores the intersection between three key domains of human life: ageing, housing and livelihood.
 The project will propose solutions to address unintended consequences of urban resettlement of low-income older residents of Klong Toey (KT), Bangkok, Thailand.

-5 minute explanation of AgeingHood's work
+Five-minute explanation of AgeingHood's work

-AgeingHood is a 12-month research project between The University of Sheffield and Kasetsart University, Bangkok, Thailand, funded by Arts and Humanities Research Council AHRC, under the GCRF Urgency Grants pilot.
+AgeingHood is a 12-month research project between the University of Sheffield and Kasetsart University, Bangkok, Thailand, funded by Arts and Humanities Research Council (AHRC), under the GCRF Urgency Grants pilot.
 Funding amount is approximately £100,000.

 AgeingHood explores the intersection between three key domains of human life: ageing, housing and livelihood.
 The project will propose solutions to address unintended consequences of urban resettlement of low-income older residents of Klong Toey (KT), Bangkok, Thailand.